Showing all 7 results

 Do not quit taking this medicine suddenly after long-term use, or you could suffer from unpleasant withdrawal signs.
 Ask your doctor how to stop using Opana ER safely.

 Store Opana ER at room temperature and away from moisture, light, and heat.
 Keep track of all your medication.
-You should be conscious if anyone is misusing it or without a direction.
+You should be conscious if anyone is misusing it or without direction.

 Do not keep unused opioid medication.
 Just one dosage can cause death in someone taking this medicine improperly or accidentally.
 Ask your druggist where to locate a drug take-back disposal plan.
 If there are no take-back arrangements, flush the unused remedy down the toilet.